 Over the years, other television stations signed on the air and KSLA News 12 became the one and only CBS station in the ArkLaTex.

-From "Bob and his Buddies" to the Eyewitness News with Don Owen to the KSLA News 12 of today with Domonique Benn, Pat Simon, Chief Meteorologist Stephen Parr and Sportscaster Adria Goins, more viewers in the Ark-La-Tex count on KSLA News 12 for their news, weather, sports and entertainment than any other television station.
+From "Bob and his Buddies" to the Eyewitness News with Don Owen to the KSLA News 12 of today with Domonique Benn, Chief Meteorologist Stephen Parr and Sportscaster Adria Goins, more viewers in the Ark-La-Tex count on KSLA News 12 for their news, weather, sports and entertainment than any other television station.

 We serve a huge geographical area that stretches south to Natchitoches, Louisiana, north to DeQueen, Arkansas, east to Ruston, Louisiana and west to Longview, Texas.